Maja makes Fulham debut against West Ham United | Goal.com

 Josh Maja has made his debut for Fulham following his appearance against West Ham United in Saturday’s Premier League game.

-The Nigeria international was brought on as a 79th minute replacement for Antonee Robinson with the scores still tied 0-0 at the Craven Cottage.
+The Nigeria international was brought on as a 79th-minute replacement for Antonee Robinson with the scores still tied 0-0 at Craven Cottage.

 79' Double change up top.— Fulham Football Club (@FulhamFC) February 6, 2021